Status as at: August 2022

-In addition to donation-related data processing, UNICEF also works with non-donor-related companies.
-These are suppliers of different goods and services.
+In addition to the processing of data relating to donations, UNICEF also works with companies that are not involved in the donation business.
+These include the suppliers of different goods and services.

-In this context, UNICEF procures and processes the addresses and contract data as well as the name of the contact person.
-The purpose of the data acquisition and processing is the processing of orders.
-Our legal basis therefore lies in the fulfilment of a contract within the meaning of Art.
+In this context, UNICEF collects and processes the addresses, contract data and names of the contact persons.
+The purpose of the data collection and processing is the execution of orders.
+Our lawful basis is therefore the performance of a contract as defined in Art.
 6 para.
-1 lit. b GDPR.
+1 (b) GDPR.